 The carpal tunnel is an area on the palm side of our wrist, formed by our small wrist bones and a roof of connective tissue.
 This tunnel houses nine tendons and a nerve, making it a very busy and compact part of our anatomy.
 If you bend your wrist forwards, or clench a fist, this can squash the nerve.
 With repetition, these movements can eventually compress or irritate the nerve, leading to numbness, pain, and weakness in the thumb, index and middle fingers.

 This condition can be diagnosed by your doctor based on ultrasound imaging, otherwise Nerve Conduction Studies can be arranged as an alternative measure.
-That said, our hand therapists are able to assess the wrist prior to imaging and commence treatment straight away if warranted.
+That said, our hand therapists can assess the wrist prior to imaging and commence treatment straight away if warranted.
 When managed early, carpal tunnel syndrome can typically respond very well with non-operative treatment.

 De Quervain’s Tenosynovitis occurs from repetitive movement of the thumb and wrist joints, e.g. repetitive lifting or gripping, high volumes of computer-based work or picking up/holding of a baby.
 Symptoms typically include inflammation of the two tendons that move the thumb upwards and outwards, causing radiating pain up the thumb side of the forearm and wrist.
 This pain tends to occur with tasks that involve downward or side-to-side twisting of the wrist.

 Conservative treatment for De Quervain’s includes splinting, activity modification, tendon gliding exercises, taping and, once pain has settled, a gradual strengthening program to prevent re-aggravation of the tendons.
 If pain is still persistent after a period of conservative management, a corticosteroid injection or surgery may be recommended.
-Our hand therapists are able to assist with recommendations to a hand surgeon if this is required.
+Our hand therapists can assist with recommendations to a hand surgeon if this is required.

 Post operatively, you will likely be required to see a hand therapist to assist with managing wound care, swelling, pain and finger stiffness.
 After the wound has healed and sutures removed (if required), your hand therapist will fabricate a thermoplastic orthosis to prevent your scar from tightening and further pulling your finger(s) down into the palm.
 Your therapist will also guide you through an individualised home exercise program to assist with scar management, finger movement and strength to optimise your return to meaningful activities.

 Elbow fractures or dislocations usually occur following falls, high impact blows or sporting injuries, tending to be very painful and functionally limiting.
 Following such injuries, your doctor will most likely refer you for an X-ray and further treatment.
-At Hand Works, our therapists will be able to provide you with a custom-made waterproof thermoplastic splint/orthosis in order to immobilise and protect the elbow joint throughout your recovery.
+At Hand Works, our therapists will be able to provide you with a custom-made waterproof thermoplastic splint to immobilise and protect the elbow joint throughout your recovery.

-Finger dislocations occur due to a sudden force being applied to the finger, most commonly seen in sporting injuries, forceful twisting injuries and falls.
-The goal of therapy in this case is to increase the stability of the affected joint whilst maintaining movement and function of the finger.
+The goal of therapy in these cases are to increase the stability of the affected joint whilst maintaining movement and function of the finger.
 Once a thorough examination has been completed, an appropriate splint may be fabricated to help support the finger while the injured structures heal.
-This splint/orthosis protects the joint from re-injury throughout your recovery, whilst also assisting to reduce swelling and pain.
-Your therapist may also provide you with specific finger exercises in order to reduce finger stiffness and ultimately improve your hand function and strength.
+This finger orthosis protects the joint from re-injury throughout your recovery, whilst also assisting to reduce swelling and pain.
+Your therapist may also provide you with specific finger exercises to reduce finger stiffness and ultimately improve your hand function and strength.

 The term “fracture” or “break” are interchangeable when referring to bone injuries.
 These injuries often occur from falls, high impact blows, sporting injuries, crush injuries, or twisting forces.
 Common associated symptoms include pain, redness, swelling, stiffness and difficulty moving impacted joints.